 An abnormal reaction by the body's immune system after exposure to a particular substance, often a protein, contained a particular food, pollen, fur, or dust.

 The building blocks that cells in the body use to build proteins.
 Each protein contains hundreds, even thousands of amino acids joined together in a specific sequence in chain-like formation.
-The order of the amino acids determines a protein's shape and
+The order of the amino acids determines a protein's shape and function.

 A technique using x-ray film to detect and visualise the distribution of radioactive substances in a molecule.